-Financial derivatives (such as, although this list is not intended to be exhaustive, CDS and options but with the exception of futures) as defined in chapter "INVESTMENT LIMITS" may be used for effective portfolio management and/or for hedging purposes.
+Financial derivatives (such as, although this list is not intended to be exhaustive, CDS, futures and options) as defined in chapter "INVESTMENT LIMITS" may be used for efficient portfolio management and/or for hedging purposes.

 In addition, the Sub-Fund can invest in structured products which will be classified according to the nature of their underlyings for the calculation of the above limits.